elementor/wp2static/readme.txt

 The optimum solution to speed up and secure your WordPress site - export to static HTML and hide all traces of WordPress from your site!

+Tired of your WordPress sites getting hacked?

+Your visitors not sticking around due to your site loading too slow?

 = Features =

+ * protects you from malicious attacks/malware
+ * speeds up your site by not hitting the database or executing any PHP code
  * generates a standalone, static html copy of your whole WordPress website
  * removes all traces of WordPress from your exported site
- * protects you from malicious attacks/malware
- * auto-deploy to a local folder or ZIP file
+ * auto-deploy to a folder on your server or download a ZIP file
  * specify extra files to include in the output (ie, dynamically loaded assets)
  * desktop notifications alert you to when exports are complete
  * multi-language support (English/Japanese currently, Spanish and Chinese in progress)
  * realtime logs visible during / saved after export
- * asynchronous exports for some methods overcomes hosting limitations for large site exports
+ * asynchronous exports for deployment methods overcome hosting limitations for large site exports

 = Premium features =

- * auto-deploy to a FTP, S3, Dropbox, GitHub, Netlify or BunnyCDN
+ * auto-deploy to an FTP server, S3, Dropbox, GitHub, Netlify or BunnyCDN
  * schedule unattended exports via the WP Crontrol plugin or by hitting the custom hook

-This plugin produces a static HTML version of your wordpress install, incredibly useful for anyone who would like the publishing power of wordpress but whose webhost doesn't allow dynamic PHP driven sites - such as Dropbox.
+This plugin produces a static HTML version of your wordpress install, incredibly useful for anyone who would like the publishing power of wordpress but whose webhost doesn't allow dynamic PHP driven sites - such as GitHub Pages.
 You can run your development site on a different domain or offline, and the plugin will change all relevant URLs when you publish your site.
 It's a simple but powerful plugin, and after hitting the publish button, the plugin will output a ZIP file of your entire site, ready to upload straight to it's new home.

 = Limitations =